 Posted in: Risk Management Consulting

 Are you aware of the exposures that may threaten your non-profit organization?
-I had the opportunity to speak on a webinar organized by the non-profit team at McGladrey where we exposed commonly faced risks and shared best practices to help non-profit organizations avoid facing costly and disruptive issues.
+I had the opportunity to speak on a webinar organized by the nonprofit team at McGladrey where we exposed commonly faced risks and shared best practices regarding risk management for nonprofits to help your organization avoid facing costly and disruptive issues.
 I’ve distilled down the main points into what I hope will be a helpful post for organizations looking to limit exposure to risk.

 - Cyber liability;

 - Employee handbook “Do’s and Don’ts”;